UI composition - the blind spot of distributed systems

 id, to query the registry system, the order system, and the accounting system to retrieve data related to a given customer (or a list of them), and then compose the results into a single UI component.

-At client application start-up time, each of the components registers itself, with an infrastructure component, as capable of providing composition services for a given scenario or in general.
-I'll call this infrastructure component the
+At client application start-up time, each of the components registers itself, with an infrastructure component, to provide composition services for a given scenario.
+I’ll call this infrastructure component the

 As the user interacts with the application two things happen: